-This account consists of accruals for reinsurance expenses, the corresponding unamortized portion of the commission income from reinsurance, and accounts payable and accrual of administrative and operating expenses incurred but not yet paid.
+This account consists of accounts payable and accrual of administrative and operating expenses incurred but not yet paid.
+This includes accruals for reinsurance expenses on premiums to be ceded.

 NOTE 12-RELATED PARTY TRANSACTIONS

 CGIF utilizes certain services from ADB including treasury service as may be agreed with the Chief Executive Officer from time to time.